 Identification and Causes of Hard Water

 But what causes hard water?
 The precise causes of hard water comes down to a high quantity of metal cations.
 Calcium and magnesium are the most prevalent minerals in hard water.
 These minerals are collected as the water flows through the ground.
-Rain water, for example, is soft due to the evaporation, condensation, and precipitation of the water cycle.
+For example, rainwater, as rainwater is falling it is naturally soft, due to evaporation, condensation, and precipitation of the water cycle.
 But as it falls on the ground it begins to pick minerals, making it hard water.
 If you’re curious about Utah’s hard water, check out our blog “Utah’s Hard Water Problem” here.

 Want to Know How Hard Your Water Is?